 The Hand Embroidery Heart

-In this beginner-friendly tutorial for a hand embroidery heart, I will show you two basic stitches that are great for stitching a hand embroidery heart and can be diverse for any other shape you want.
-I chose hearts as I think they are sweet and look awesome to stitch on clothes for extra cute details.’
+In this beginner-friendly tutorial for how to stitch a hand embroidery heart, I will show you two basic stitches that are great for stitching a hand embroidery heart and can be diverse for any other shape you want.
+I chose hearts as I think they are sweet and look awesome to stitch on clothes for extra cute details.

 What you need:

-For this tutorial beginner tutorial for how to stitch a hand embroidery heart, you will need,
+For this tutorial beginner tutorial on how to stitch a hand embroidery heart, you will need,

-An embroidery hoop, the fabric of your choice, embroidery floss and needle, scissors, pencil.
+An embroidery hoop, the fabric of your choice, embroidery floss and needle, scissors, and pencil.

-Place the fabric in the embroidery hoop and tighten.
+Place the fabric in the embroidery hoop and tighten it.
 To draw the hearts you can get a template online or you can freehand.
 In this tutorial I freehanded it.

 French Knot Hand Embroidery Heart:

-The french knot is one of the most common embroidery stitches, however, it can take a little practice.
-Don’t be put off if you can’t get it the correct way the first time.
+The French knot is one of the most common embroidery stitches, however, it can take a little practice.
+Try again if you can’t get it the correct way the first time.
 It’s very simple to undo and start again.